JakubR12/cds-visual-portfolio/assignments/assignment-4/README.md

 ## Reproducibility

 **Step 1: Clone repository**

-- open a linux terminal
+- Open a linux terminal

 - Navigate the destination of the repository

-- run the following command
+- Run the following command

 ```console
  git clone https://github.com/JakubR12/cds-visual-portfolio.git
 ```

-**step 2: Run bash script:**
+**step 2: Run bash script**

-- Navigate to the folder "assignment-4".
+- Navigate to the folder "assignment-4"

 ```console
 cd assignments/assignment-4
 ```
 - We have written a bash script _benchmark_classifiers.sh_ to set up a virtual environment, run the python scripts with default values, save the metrics, and kill the environment afterwards:

 ```console
 bash benchmark_classifiers.sh
 ```

 **Other options**

 You can also import the scripts submodule of the src main module in a jupyter notebook, or run the scripts from a the terminal.
 These ways you can make use of the parameter arguments to play with the model parameters.
 If you run the scripts directly from the terminal, you can use the create_benchmark_class.sh script to create the environment beforehand.

 **Parameters for running lr_mnist.py from the terminal**

 There are 7 arguments which can but do not have to be specified:

     flags: -tr, --train_size,   default: 0.8:                             description: int or float, a proportion of the data the model to be trained on

     flags: -ts, --test_size:    default: 0.2,                             description: int or float, a proportion of the data the model to be trained on

     flags: -r,  --random_state: default: None,                            description: int, a random seed

     flags: -sm, --save_metrics: default: None,                            description: bool, whether to save the metrics

     flags: -mf, --metrics_safe, default: logistic_regression_metrics.txt, description: str, the filename of the metrics with the .txt ending

     flags: -t,  --tolerance,    default: 0.1,                             description: float, Tolerance for stopping criteria

     flags: -p,  --penalty,      default: None,                            description: "none" "l1", ‘l2’, "elasticnet

 example:

 ```console
   python lr-mnist.py -tr 0.7 -ts 0.3 -r 2 -sm -mf log_reg_filename.txt -t 0.001 -p l2
 ```